Radical (chemistry): Common equilibria

-Inorganic radicals

-A large variety of inorganic radicals are stable and in fact isolable.
-Examples include most first-row transition metal complexes.

-With regard to main group radicals, the most abundant radical in the universe is also the most abundant chemical in the universe, H•.
-Most main group radicals are not however isolable, despite their intrinsic stability.
-Hydrogen radicals for example combine eagerly to form H2.
-Nitric oxide (NO) is well known example of an isolable inorganic radical.
-Fremy's salt (Potassium nitrosodisulfonate, (KSO3)2NO) is a related example.
-Many thiazyl radicals are known, despite limited extent of π resonance stabilization.

-Many radicals can be envisioned as the products of breaking of covalent bonds by homolysis.
-The homolytic bond dissociation energies, usually abbreviated as "ΔH°" are a measure of bond strength.
-Splitting H2 into 2 H•, for example, requires a ΔH° of +435 kJ/mol, while splitting Cl2 into two Cl• requires a ΔH° of +243 kJ/mol.
-For weak bonds, homolysis can be induced thermally.
-Strong bonds require high energy photons or even flames to induce homolysis.
+Most main-group radicals are in notional equilibrium with closed-shell dimers.
+For example, nitrogen dioxide equilibrates with dinitrogen tetroxide, and tributyltin radicals equilibrate with hexabutyldistannane.
+Consequently radicals may be stabilized when the dimeric bond is weak.
+For example, compounds with a radical localized to atoms with adjacent lone pairs experience a powerful α effect when dimerized, such that the dimer may practically never form.
+Likewise, the quinonic loss of aromaticity in Gomberg's dimer predisposes the compound towards homolysis.

+In other cases, radical dimers may form a "π dimer", analogous to a donor-acceptor complex but without charge transfer.

 Diradicals

 Diradicals are molecules containing two radical centers.
 Dioxygen (O2) is an important example of a stable diradical.
 Singlet oxygen, the lowest-energy non-radical state of dioxygen, is less stable than the diradical due to Hund's rule of maximum multiplicity.
 The relative stability of the oxygen diradical is primarily due to the spin-forbidden nature of the triplet-singlet transition required for it to grab electrons, i.e., "oxidize".
 The diradical state of oxygen also results in its paramagnetic character, which is demonstrated by its attraction to an external magnet.
 Diradicals can also occur in metal-oxo complexes, lending themselves for studies of spin forbidden reactions in transition metal chemistry.
 Carbenes in their triplet state can be viewed as diradicals centred on the same atom, while these are usually highly reactive persistent carbenes are known, with N-heterocyclic carbenes being the most common example.

 Triplet carbenes and nitrenes are diradicals.
 Their chemical properties are distinct from the properties of their singlet analogues.